-As part of our program to refurbish métro equipment, starting in March 2018, we will undertake construction of the Alexandre-DeSève mechanical ventilation station, located on rue De Champlain between De Maisonneuve and Sainte-Catherine.
-The new structure will replace the older Plessis ventilation station, set to be dismantled once the new one becomes operational.
+As part of our program to refurbish métro infrastructure, starting in March 2018, we will start building the Alexandre-DeSève mechanical ventilation station, located on De Champlain between De Maisonneuve and Sainte-Catherine.

-A traffic plan will be implemented.
-Flagmen will be present during truck trips on the construction site at the intersection of De Champlain and De Maisonneuve streets.
+Flag persons will be present during truck movements on the construction site at the intersection of De Champlain and De Maisonneuve streets

-- Any construction work likely to generate noise will be scheduled between 7 a.m. and 7 p.m. weekdays.
-In accordance with municipal regulations, some work may at times continue over the weekend, to keep up with the time frame for construction.
-Should that happen, notification for weekend work will appear in the Works section of the stm.info website and sent out to residents who signed up for the electronic newsletter.
+- Any construction work likely to generate noise will be scheduled between 7 a.m. and 7 p.m. on weekdays.
+In accordance with municipal regulations, some work may at times have to continue over the weekend to keep the project on schedule.

-- Excavation work required for construction will produce vibrations that could be felt by residents living next to the work site.
-We have hired an independent consulting firm to survey all buildings (photographs) around the work site.
-These inspections will serve to document the condition of buildings before and after construction.
-In the unlikely event that any damage is reported, an expert opinion could help to determine if the damage is the result of the vibrations produced by our construction.
-Property owners concerned by this measure will be notified accordingly.
+- Excavation work will produce vibrations that may be felt by residents living next to the worksite.
+We have hired an independent consulting firm to survey all buildings (photographs) around the worksite.
+The inspections will serve to document the condition of buildings before and after construction.
+In the unlikely event that any damage is reported, an expert opinion could help determine whether the damage is the result of the vibrations produced by the project.
+Property owners concerned by the inspections will be notified accordingly.

-- A traffic and signage plan was prepared jointly by a firm of experts with representatives from Ville-Marie borough, the City of Montréal, the Ministry of Transport, Sustainable Mobility and Transportation Electrification, public security and the Montréal fire department.
-The plan will minimize the impact of construction on the movement of cars, cyclists, pedestrians and emergency vehicles.
+- A traffic and signage plan was prepared by an expert firm in collaboration with representatives from the Ville-Marie borough, the City of Montréal, the Ministère des transports, the Sécurité publique and the Montréal fire department.
+The plan will minimize the impact of construction on vehicle, bicycle, pedestrian and emergency services movements.

 - Fencing off the work area